nerboda/easy_breadcrumbs/README.md

 ## Road Map

-* Change formatting of Home breadcrumb so that it's active and unlinked if the current page is home.
 * Change anchor text for Edit/New views to read like "New Contact" instead of just "New"
 * Add integration tests that simulate a user navigating to a specific page within a sinatra app and verify the proper html exists within the html response (for both Classic and Modular style apps).